KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/rosicrucian_light.md

 To fill it with light.
 To awaken within it.

-In your book this symbol appears again, disguised as another geometry: the Azura Point, the body as water,
+In this work this symbol appears again, disguised as another geometry: the Azura Point, the body as water,